swarajdalmia/ML-Notes/notes/CNN-architectures.md

 It uses dropout to handle overfitting, and dropout is performed before the first and second fully connected layers.
 It uses data augmentation techniques, such as image translation, and is trained using batch stochastic gradient descent.

+A more detailed architecture [discussion](https://d2l.ai/chapter_convolutional-modern/alexnet.html).

 ## VGGNet-16(2014)
 VGGNet is one of the most popularly used CNN architectures.
 It was invented by the Visual Geometry Group (VGG) at the University of Oxford.
 It started to get very popular when it became the first runner-up of ILSVRC 2014.
+VGG-11 constructs a network using reusable convolutional blocks.
+Different VGG models can be defined by the differences in the number of convolutional layers and output channels in each block.
+The use of blocks leads to very compact representations of the network definition.
+It allows for efficient design of complex networks.

 It consists of convolutional layers followed by a pooling layer and then again convolutional layers followed by pooling layers.
 It uses 3 x 3 convolution and
 2 x 2 pooling throughout the network.
 It is referred to as VGG-n, where n corresponds to a number of layers, excluding the pooling and softmax layer.